cerrmor/CM3015_MachineLearning_WineDataset/README.md

 The attached HTML file is a python jupyter notebook HTML file and opens as a webpage.

+Key technologies used were:
+* python
+* jupyter notebooks
-Key technologies used was python, jupyter notebooks and KERAS machine learning library.
+* KERAS machine learning library